jmd-dk/concept/_sources/tutorial/output_types.rst.txt

 prediction.
 We get all of these as they are enabled in the ``bispec_select`` parameter.

-For the first bispectrum plot at :math:`a = a_{\text{begin}}`, the :math:`B`
-line is mostly dashed.
-Dashed lines are used for negative values, which usually indicate that the bispectrum signal present in the simulation is too small compared to the noise.
-Indeed, the later plots show :math:`B` as a full line, indicating positive, proper values.
+For the first bispectrum plot at :math:`a = a_{\text{begin}}`, the coloured simulation :math:`B` line is mostly dashed, indicating negative values, which usually means that the bispectrum signal present in the simulation is too small compared to the noise.
+Indeed, the later plots show the simulation :math:`B` as a full line, indicating positive, proper values.

 The bispectrum data files are very analogous to the power spectrum files, though the number of columns contained within them is usually much greater.